-In March 2012, the Corporate Governance and HR Committee established the PSU Plan for senior managers of the Company and its subsidiaries.
-The PSU Plan is non-dilutive and is settled in cash only.
-The purpose of the PSU Plan is to attract and retain quality senior managers while promoting long-term profitability and maximizing shareholder value.
+The PSU Plan for senior-level management of the Company and its subsidiaries is non-dilutive and is settled in cash only.
+The purpose of the PSU Plan is to attract and retain quality senior-level management while promoting long-term profitability and maximizing shareholder value.